Install GridOS Connect

 connect.<ORG_ID>.<GRIDOS_CONNECT_ROLE>

-The Connect Identity Reconciler applications require a UserGroup mapping for connect-identity-reconciler to exist, and it needs to be associated with the following permissions:
+Connect Identity Reconciler applications require a mapped user group named connect-identity-reconciler with the following permissions:

 • roleManager.userGroups.read.readAll